 HyperDot Accessibility Report

-HyperDot offers 17 accessibility features in the Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for HyperDot in the Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.HyperDot is a dodging game, where you control a small circle and must move to avoid collisions with other shapes.
 It sounds too simple to be fun, but the cover design and variation in challenge make it a really enjoyable game.

-HyperDot has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to HyperDot, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in HyperDot which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to HyperDot, and offer accessibility features for Difficulty:

-HyperDot has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in HyperDot which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading